RedCrafter07/redstart/usage/@install/node.md

 > The package manager to use.
 Either yarn, pnpm or npm

 - mainFile
-> The mainfile of your program
+> The main file of your program

 **Optional Fields:**